feliciaschulz/MastersThesisProject/README.md

 ### 3.2 Check inferred cell types with scatterplots
-The script called **check_celltypes.R** in"03_CellTypeInference/" takes files with the inferred cell types of cells as well as their coordinates and creates scatterplots coloured by cell types.
+The script called **check_celltypes.R** in "03_CellTypeInference/" takes files with the inferred cell types of cells as well as their coordinates and creates scatterplots coloured by cell types.
 The user can either choose to only create a plot for one image by having the  variable "onlyOneDF" == TRUE, or to create a grid of multiple plots for multiple images.
 For just one image, the image name must be changed in "img_name", and for multiple images, all paths and filenames need to be checked.
 The plot axes are in micrometres.
 #### Usage: